vankeisb/react-tea-cup/doc/manual.md

 ### Model

+The model is the state of your application.
+It holds all the data you need in order to display your pages etc.

-The model can be anything.
+It can be implemented in different ways.
 Type, interface, it's up to you to decide.
 In any case, *state should be immutable* !
 This is a really important point : always make sure your state cannot be mutated.